NikKowPHP/social-brain/chapters/chapter-11.md

 This week, in one meeting with a group you don't know perfectly, your mission is to run the first part of the Adaptation Protocol and turn it into a prediction.

 *   **For the Architect:** Your mission is to focus on observing non-verbal data.
 Ignore the content of what's being said and watch the flow of eye contact, posture, and who interrupts whom.
 Form a hypothesis based only on that data.
+For example: "Hypothesis: The person who leans back in their chair the most holds the most informal power."
 *   **For the Connector:** You naturally absorb the feeling of a room.
 Your task is to translate that feeling into a concrete hypothesis.
-Instead of "the vibe is off," try to form a specific prediction: "I predict that if the boss speaks, everyone will agree with her."
+Instead of "the vibe is off," try to form a specific prediction: "I predict that if the boss tells a joke, everyone will laugh, even if it isn't funny.
+This shows her status is very high."
 *   **For the Sentinel:** You are already scanning for threats.
 Your challenge is to scan for rewards.
 What behavior seems to get a positive social response in this group (e.g., making a joke, praising someone else's work)?
 Form a hypothesis about what this group values.
+"Hypothesis: Praising a colleague's work publicly seems to be a major Status and Relatedness reward in this team."
 *   **For the Adaptive Profile:** This chapter is your superpower.
 Your challenge is to test your adaptation skills consciously.
 Intentionally adopt the communication style of the group for the first half of a meeting, and then intentionally introduce a slightly different (but still respectful) style in the second half.
 For example, if the group is very direct, try using an Empathy Loop.
 Observe what happens.

 ---